Unfinished creative work: Software

 Computer software, particularly games, are sometimes canceled quite far into their development.
 Occasionally they are demonstrated to the press so that previews can be written but are never completed or published.
 Amen: The Awakening had an extensive preview written in the magazine PC Paradox in 1999, including numerous screenshots, which generated a lot of interest in the project.
 However, it was canceled the following year.
 Due to continued interest in a game, some are eventually made available in their unfinished state.
 Combat 2, the sequel to the 1977 Atari VCS-bundled game Combat, was never completed, but many years later, at the 2001 Classic Gaming Expo, 200 copies of the unfinished game were sold after a company created a box and manual.

 Video game series can also end up unfinished.
 For example, software developer Ultimate Play the Game had released four completed titles on the ZX Spectrum which starred their pith-helmeted hero, Sabreman.
 Completing each adventure would tease the title of the next title in the series, with the exception of Underwurlde which contained multiple exits, each alluding to a future title.
 The fifth intended adventure, Mire Mare was mentioned at the conclusion of Underwurlde, Knight Lore and Pentagram, but following the acquisition of Ultimate to publisher U.S. Gold, the title never saw release.
 Another example is Star Wars: The Force Unleashed, which only lasted two games despite the sequel, Star Wars: The Force Unleashed II, ending with hints of a third game that was eventually canceled due to Disney's acquisition of Lucasfilm and the consequent decanonization of the Star Wars Expanded Universe the games were part of.

+One unique phenomenon of a video game franchise that had almost received another title, Mega Man Legends, infamously experienced an official announcement by publisher Capcom of a resolution to the second game's cliffhanger ending in the ill-fated Mega Man Legends 3.
+After the cancellation of Legends 3 in 2011, the series narrative remains unresolved over two decades since the 2000 sequel's ending.